pvanallen/esp32-getstarted/docs/cap_touch.md

 ## Example code

-Note that a capacitive touch Pin will return **lower values** when the sensor is touched.
+Note that a capacitive touch Pin will return **lower values** when the sensor IS touched.
 In this test, it returned values near the following:

 - **untouched: ~465**
 - **touched: ~80**